 OneUpMe accesses some of your Facebook information to give you an identity in the game:

-- - Profile Information: Hometown, Current City, Website and Work History
+- Personal Information: Hometown, Current City, Website and Work History

 - You can review your App privacy on Facebook.
 We're sorry if this inconveniences you.

 Q: What's the Activity tab on my profile page?

 A: Your activity feed shows posts you've made to any of the forums or in general.
 Remember that all the nice things you write on the walls of other players might be visible to everyone on their feeds.
 We love seeing people share happiness.
 It inspires us to share happiness as well.